Dog-Friendly Guide to Aspen Snowmass

 Surrounding Aspen Snowmass is National Forest land, where many trails (including the upper Hunter Creek Trail, which can extend the Smuggler hike) allow off-leash, voice-controlled dogs.
 Other off-leash options in Aspen include spacious Wagner Park (aka “Dog Park”) and Rio Grande Park, where pets and their people meet to socialize and fetch and throw balls.
 (On hot days a doggie dip in the Roaring Fork River or a pond near Rio Grande Park is an added treat.)
 Dogs are welcome to ride the gondolas up Aspen Mountain and Snowmass Ski Area (look for paw prints on the dog-friendly cabins) at no charge, accessing even more trails and natural areas to explore.

 While special events in Aspen Snowmass are a draw for their humans, only a couple might appeal to pups.
 Snowmass’s popular free Summer Concert Series (Thursday evenings throughout the summer) offers a dog-friendly listening area separate from the main stage and crowds on Fanny Hill.
 And the 5K on the Mountain, in early August in Snowmass (part of the Colorado Brewery Running Series), encourages pooches to trail run alongside their people.
 Stock up on all of your dog’s needs at Rocky Mountain Pet Shop in Aspen (which also offers a self-service dog wash if Fido gets funky on the trail), Guapo Dog in Snowmass, or the pet boutique at the Aspen Animal Shelter, which lets people borrow a dog for a walk or a day if they’re in need of canine companionship.
+For those traveling down Valley, pop into RJ Paddywacks in Carbondale for your pet's needs.

 For a wealth of additional dog-centric services and information, including groomers and veterinary services, pick up a free copy of the Aspen Pet Guide at a visitor center or kiosk around town, or visit AspenPetGuide.com.